Holiday Break: "The Grim Reaper" - Nate Boone Craft

 However, not long after the murder of Charlie, Boone's older brother Willie discovered the stash of cash and drugs and he stole it.

 However, this also proved to be a mistake after Germ's mother found the money and took it for herself.
+I took some of the money to my house and my brother

-Woolly, found it and stole it.
+Woolly found it and stole it.

+But of course he didn't know where I got it from.
 He thought I just got it from going up there to Estebano's A ⁇ P, going to the shoe shop, working around the neighborhood, making a little money.

 And I always came home with money before I started doing that.
+But he found it, took it.

-I'm like, okay, we can't do this no more.
+I was like, okay, okay, we can't do this no more.
+I don't want to kill my little brother.

 my big brother.